siimon/prom-client/README.md

 Registry has a `merge` function that enables you to expose multiple registries on the same endpoint.
 If the same metric name exists in both registries, an error will be thrown.

+Merging registries of different types is undefined.
+The user needs to make sure all used registries have the same type (Prometheus or OpenMetrics versions).

 ```js
 const client = require('prom-client');